PatelPrakash8087/Curtain-Avenue/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-MARK-3 is an educational Unity 3D game designed to introduce students to the world of coding through a space-themed interactive experience.
-In this game, students will embark on an intergalactic journey as they become space pilots, navigating their spacecraft through challenging cosmic terrains to reach their destination.
+Curtain Avenue is an innovative Flutter-based mobile application designed to introduce users to the world of coding through a unique interactive experience.
+In this application, users will embark on a journey as they navigate through a virtual city, controlling the movement of a character through a series of challenges.

-The core concept of the game revolves around using block-based programming to plan the route for the spaceship.
-Instead of traditional lines of code, the students will use a drag-and-drop system that employs visual blocks of statements, making coding concepts more accessible and engaging for beginners.
+The core concept of Curtain Avenue revolves around using a block-based programming system to plan the character's route.
+Instead of traditional lines of code, users will use a drag-and-drop system that employs visual blocks of statements, making coding concepts more accessible and engaging for beginners.

+The application utilizes Firebase as its backend, providing a seamless integration of data storage and real-time updates.
+This allows for a robust and scalable infrastructure to support the game's features and user interactions.

 ### Features

-1. `Intuitive User Interface`: The game will offer a user-friendly interface with a <b>toolbox</b> of programming blocks that students can use to create a series of actions for the space ship.

-2. `Cosmic Adventures`: Students will explore a <b>visually stunning</b> and diverse interstellar environment, featuring planets, asteroids, nebulae, and other celestial objects, each presenting unique challenges for route planning.

-3. `Block-Based Route Planning`: By <b>dragging</b> and connecting coding blocks, students will define the ship's route, including movement, rotations, and interactions with the environment.

-4. `Progressive Difficulty`: The game will offer a gradual learning curve, introducing new coding concepts and challenges as players advance through the <b>levels</b>.

-5. `Real-Time Feedback`: Students will receive <b>instant feedback</b> on their code blocks, allowing them to debug and optimize their routes for efficiency and accuracy.

-6. `Creative Freedom`: The game will <b>encourage creativity</b>, allowing students to experiment with different coding approaches and refine their problem-solving skills.

-7. `Gamified Learning`: Students will earn rewards as they complete levels, providing a sense of accomplishment and <b>motivation</b> to continue learning.
+1. `Create Order`: User can add their details like name , number and Etc. and get types to select Curtains.

+2. `Users & Roles`: In this feature Admin can add their membes and define theirs roles with members details.

+3. `Notes`: This feature for daily work details and only admin can delete that or in 24hr it is auto delete.

+4. `Profile`: The profile Section hold that members details and their bank details also with logout feature.

+5. `All Order`: This is main feature of our app in this feature Admin can seen their all client details client work & we also have an call feature and Edit feature for edit clients Curtains Details we can also get client project detail in PDF form and we can download and share it in app

 <!--
 ### Installation